0cjs/sedoc/app/dropbox.md

 The actual sync client is a proprietary daemon installed in the above directories it can be installed in two ways:

-1. Follow the instructions at the Dropbox [`install-linux` page][install-linux].
-This will extract the client to `$HOME/.dropbox-dist/`; running `~/.dropbox-dist/dropboxd` will start the authentication process if necessary.
+1. Per the Dropbox [`install-linux` page ][install-linux] instructions, download and extract the headless-capable client via `cd ~ && wget -O - "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -`.
+It will be extracted to `$HOME/.dropbox-dist/`; running `~/.dropbox-dist/dropboxd` will start the authentication process if necessary.
 If `$DISPLAY` is unset, this will print the URL to copy to a browser rather than starting a browser.

 2. Install the Debian `nautilus-dropbox` package and run `/usr/bin/dropbox start -i`.
 This requires a graphical system; it will download and